 Ellen Adams works one-on-one with both fiction and non-fiction writers.
 She has also taught zine-making workshops for high school students.

 In 2018, she will teach a fiction workshop as writer-in-residence at the Sointula Art Shed.

+In person and at a distance, she currently works with several emerging prose writers.
 Please reach out via email if you might be interested in working together in your own creative endeavors.